-Federal regulations require a specific refund calculation for all students receiving Federal Title IV funds.
+Federal regulations require a specific refund calculation for all students receiving Federal Title IV aid funds.
 The length of time during which a refund must be calculated is up to 60 percent of the payment period (semester/term).
-If a student withdraws on or before the 60 percent point in time, a portion of the Federal Title IV funds awarded to a student (Pell Grant, Federal SEOG, Federal Perkins Loan, Federal Direct Subsidized and/or Unsubsidized loans, Federal Direct Parent) must be returned, in accordance with the provisions of the Higher Education Act, as amended.
-The return of these funds may result in the student owing a balance to the College and/or to the U.S. Department of Education.
+If a student withdraws on or before the 60 percent point in time, a portion of the Federal Title IV aid funds awarded to a student (Federal Direct Unsubsidized and/or Subsidized loans, Federal Perkins Loan, Federal Direct Parent (PLUS) Loan, Federal Pell grant, Federal SEOG, and/or the Federal TEACH grant) must be returned, in accordance with the provisions of the Higher Education Act, as amended.
+The return of these funds may result in the student owing a balance to the University and/or to the U.S. Department of Education.

-The Tusculum College Office of Financial Aid is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, are dismissed, or take a leave of absence prior to completing 60% of a payment period or term.
+The Tusculum University Financial Aid Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, are dismissed, or cease attending prior to completing 60% of a payment period.
 When a student receives failing, incomplete, or missing grades for a term, they may be considered to have unofficially withdrawn (stop attending/drop out) without proper notification.
-If this is verified by Tusculum College, a calculated portion of the student’s Title IV aid will be returned according to federal regulations.
-This may result in the student owing funds to Tusculum College.
+If the non-attendance is verified by Tusculum University, a calculated portion of the student’s Title IV aid will be returned according to federal regulations.
+This may result in the student owing funds to Tusculum University.

 Aid awarded through the Federal Title IV Student Financial Aid Programs must be recalculated in these situations.
 The recalculation is based on the percentage of earned aid using the following Federal Return of Title IV Funds formula:

 If a student earned less aid than was disbursed, the institution would be required to return a portion of the funds and the student may be required to return a portion of the funds.
-Keep in mind that when Title IV funds are returned, this may create a balance due to Vanderbilt from the student.
+Tusculum University will return the amount of Title IV funds for which it is responsible as soon as possible, but no later than 45 days after Tusculum determines or should have determined that the student withdrew.
+Keep in mind that when Title IV funds are returned, this may create a balance due to Tusculum from the student.

-The return of federal funds is allocated in the following order:
+The return of Federal Title IV Aid funds is allocated in the following order: